Function object: D

-In Eiffel
+Eiffel

 In the Eiffel software development method and language, operations and objects are seen always as separate concepts.
 However, the agent mechanism facilitates the modeling of operations as runtime objects.
 Agents satisfy the range of application attributed to function objects, such as being passed as arguments in procedural calls or specified as callback routines.
 The design of the agent mechanism in Eiffel attempts to reflect the object-oriented nature of the method and language.
 An agent is an object that generally is a direct instance of one of the two library classes, which model the two types of routines in Eiffel: PROCEDURE and FUNCTION.
 These two classes descend from the more abstract ROUTINE.

 Within software text, the language keyword agent allows agents to be constructed in a compact form.
 In the following example, the goal is to add the action of stepping the gauge forward to the list of actions to be executed in the event that a button is clicked.